y-scope/clp/docs/core/glt.md

 # Using GLT for unstructured logs

-GLT is a version of CLP-unstructured that specialize in search performance, at cost of higher compression memory usage.
-During compression, the log types are grouped together into tables that can be compressed and searched more efficiently.
+GLT (Group-by Log Type) is a version of CLP specialized for enhanced search performance, at cost of higher memory usage during compression.
+During compression, log events with the same log type are grouped together into tables that can be compressed and searched more efficiently.
+In most cases, GLT achieves a higher compression ratio than CLP.
-In general, GLT has higher compression ratio than CLP, but it could result in slightly worse compression ratio depending on the nature of input logs.

-For unstructured (plain text) logs, you can compress, decompress, and search them using the `glt` binary described below.
+You can use GLT to compress, decompress, and search unstructured (plain-text) logs using the `glt` binary described below.

 ## Contents